Vietnam.vn - Nền tảng quảng bá Việt Nam

 Riomaggiore Village, Photo: djedj

-The first village on our journey was Riomaggiore, as peaceful as a painting.
-From the road leading to the sea, I took in the whole view of the winding staircase connecting each house tinged with the color of time and leading straight down to the blue sea.
-Following each alley, we arrived at the ancient church of San Giovanni Battista and took in the whole view of the vast Mediterranean, enjoying the wonderful scent of the morning!
+Our first village on our journey was Riomaggiore, a picture-perfect, peaceful place.
+From the road leading to the sea, I took in the winding staircases connecting the time-worn houses and leading straight down to the blue ocean.
+Following the narrow alleyways, we arrived at the ancient church of San Giovanni Battista and took in the panoramic view of the vast Mediterranean Sea, enjoying the wonderful scent of the early morning!

 The ancient church of San Giovanni Battista, Photo: Matilde Civitillo

-The town is also known to tourists for its historic buildings, vast vineyards and of course, the main wine producer in Cinque Terre.
-There, we came across the beautiful “Via dell'amore” love path, connecting the two villages of Riomaggiore and Manarola along the cliffs.
-Like many couples in love, we hung a padlock on the railing and threw the key into the deep sea as a promise of everlasting love.
+The town is also known to tourists for its historic buildings, vast vineyards, and of course, as the main wine-producing area of Cinque Terre.
+There, we came across the beautiful "Via dell'amore" (Love Road), connecting the two villages of Riomaggiore and Manarola along the cliffs.
+Like many couples in love, we attached padlocks to the railing and threw the keys into the deep sea as a promise of everlasting love.

 The road of love “Via dell'amore”, Photo: visitriomaggiore